What is a Visual Processing Disorder?

 How Does VPD Affect Learning in Children?

 In some cases, children with visual processing disorders can be mistaken for having dyslexia, dysgraphia, dyspraxia or ADHD.
-This is because individuals with the condition might avoid certain physically challenging or overstimulating activities.
+This is because people with the condition might avoid certain physically challenging or overstimulating activities.

-In the classroom, children might appear inattentive because they need to take breaks from the visual material, which might be overwhelming at times.
-As a result, individuals might appear as though they’re daydreaming or staring off into space.
-Unfortunately, teachers may be unaware of the visual processing issue and ask them to refocus, even though the individual is simply taking a needed break.
+Children might appear inattentive in the classroom because they need to take breaks from the visual material, which might sometimes be overwhelming.
+As a result, people might seem as though they’re daydreaming they’re off into space.
+Unfortunately, teachers may be unaware of the visual processing issue and ask them to refocus, even though the child is simply taking a needed break.

 So, it’s essential to recognise that children living with a visual processing disorder may need a different approach to learning and that their behaviour is often a coping mechanism rather than an attention issue.
-At Leaf Complex Care, we understand the challenges of visual processing issues and tailor our supportive care based on the individuals’ needs.
+At Leaf Complex Care, we understand the challenges of visual processing issues and tailor our supportive care based on a person’s needs.

 Logo Faded 2